The first time the registry hiccuped, no one blamed the code.

 They exchanged a look.

-"Rooftops," Kade muttered.
+"Rooftops," Kade said.
 "Always rooftops."

 Her partner snorted behind his visor.

-"Maybe the Deviants like the view," he said.
+"Maybe they like the view," he said.